 Hmm…it’s Monday again and I am sharing an oat recipe again.
 Is this a theme or new series, or what?

 Well, when I was doing my Pumpkin Round Up last week I promised there would be more pumpkin this season.
 So I am not going to keep you waiting.
 Why would I?
 I love sharing with you.
 And there will be pumpkin recipes in November; whether this is food blogging etiquette or not.
 We do things a bit differently here. 😉

 We seem to have things mostly figured out now and I doubt dairy was the issue.
 Still, I am wary of reintroducing it.
-For this reason I used Almond Breeze almond milk for making these overnight oats.
+For this reason, I used Almond Breeze almond milk for making these overnight oats.
 However, feel free to use any kind you prefer.
 And thank you for the kind wishes as always.

-To make this super easy, ultimate fall breakfast we only need a few ingredients.
-Aside from equal parts of milk and rolled oats, there is pumpkin puree, pumpkin pie spice and maple syrup.
-Then it is just a matter of combining them all.
-For that I like to simply place all ingredients in a mason jar, close the lid and shake until combined.
+To make this super easy, ultimate fall breakfast, we only need a few ingredients.
+Aside from equal parts milk and rolled oats, there is pumpkin puree, pumpkin pie spice, and maple syrup.
+Then, it is just a matter of combining them all.
+For that, I like to simply place all ingredients in a mason jar, close the lid, and shake until combined.

-Toppings are very important to me.
+On a separate note, oppings are very important to me.
 I need a little crunch and texture.
 It adds variety and makes it more fun to eat.
 Pumpkin seeds fit the fall theme perfectly and so do pecans.
 In order to make the picture look more appealing I only added a few.
 In reality I use probably 4x the pictured topping amount.
 If you are into dried fruit, cranberries and raisins also pair really well with the pumpkin flavor.
+Yummm.

 I wrote out the recipe for 1 serving below.
 But the great thing about these overnight oats is, that you can multiply the recipe and prepare breakfast in advance.
 They keep for up to 5 days in the fridge.
 So I will actually make up to 5 servings at once on Sunday night and tadaa….
 I have breakfast ready for a whole week.
 It doesn’t get easier than this.